Jahan08/Introduction-to-Molecular-Modeling-in-Drug-Discovery/README.md

 Here we used Maestro to conduct shape screening.
 See the uploaded file: Module 5B - Shape-Based Screening of a 15,000 Ligand Database

+# Module 6 - Ideation for Drug Discovery Projects with LiveDesign